An improved uncertainty principle for functions with symmetry: -symmetry

 \subsection{Characters of subgroups of $\Fqu$ and $\chi$-symmetry}

 A \emph{character} of $H \leq \Fqu$ is a group homomorphism $\chi\colon H \to \Cu$.
-In particular, $\chi$ determines $H$ since the domain of a function is part of its definition.
 The set of all characters of $H$ is a group under pointwise multiplication.
 It is isomorphic to $H$ and contains the \emph{trivial character}, which maps every element in $H$ to $1$, as its identity element.